Raphfriend/USB2DB15/README.md

 You will need to know basics about Arduino.
 There's a bunch of videos explaining how to use the IDE, programming and all, but you are always free to ask for any question.

+#### What is need

+- We are using Atmega328p AVR, but you can get any Arduino that uses this microcontroller, like Mini Pro, Nano, Uno, etc.
+- Usb Host Shield Mino, or, if you are using a Uno like Arduino, you will need the a full shield.
+- A programmer like FDTI, if your Arduino has already a bootloader (Nano, UNO), you won't need it.

+Arduino kinds pic

+Usb host shield pics

+Programmer pics

 #### Instalation: